-In the 1980s, in the race to produce the best swimmers in the world at the Olympics, swim coaches and competitive swimming leaders reasoned that in order to develop the most powerful and vast pool of swimmers from which to draw our elite swimmers, coaches would take charge of the curricula and teach swimming lessons in their communities.
+In the 1980s, in the race to produce the best swimmers in the world for the Olympics, swim coaches and competitive swimming leaders reasoned that in order to develop the most powerful and vast pool of swimmers from which to draw our elite swimmers, coaches would take charge of the curricula and teach swimming lessons in their communities.
 Suddenly, there were three national instructional entities instead of two: the Red Cross, the Y—which borrowed the Red Cross program—and Swim America by the American Swimming Coaches Association.
 Swim America put goggles on three-year-olds and taught kids of all ages strokes if they could.
 The goal was to teach them efficiency from the get-go to get a jump on speed and competition.

 Parents were attracted to the idea of their kids being taught by "experts" in swimming, like coaches.
 The traditional instructional agencies modified their teaching to be more like that of the competitive programs.
 Efficiency replaced safety.
 Kids were graduating from lessons by swimming from here to there rather than proving that they could be safe in water over their heads, resting in the middle.
 Now we have at least one generation of adults who cling to the side in deep water who say they "learned to swim."
 They are not safe in deep water: therefore they cannot swim.
 This is the way swimming is being taught these days.
 Not every last teacher teaches this, but it's the norm.

 Conclusion 4: Adults should not be taught lessons designed for children.
 Afraid adults fail children's lessons because those lessons don't accommodate adults' thinking, or address fear.
 Adults who are not afraid should be in the separate classes from those who are.

 Conclusion 5: Any adult who can't swim is afraid.
 Based on the distinction made above, adults who are not afraid in deep water (once you put them there) can swim; they may not know strokes, but they're safe, so they can swim.
 Adults who are afraid are those who don't know how the water works and don't know how to prevent panic, therefore they haven't learned: they can't swim.